Three Aperçus: On DEADPOOL (2016), David Foster Wallace, and Beauty

 1.)
 MAKE SOMETHING UP: STORIES YOU CAN’T UNREAD

 Every work of fiction is, by definition, something that is “made up.”
 The word fiction is derived from the Latin fictio, which means “to fashion,” “to craft.”
 If psychoanalysis has taught us anything, its lesson is that nothing that has been read can be unread.
-The title of the book contains a redundancy and a statement of the obvious.
+Make Something Up: Stories You Can’t Unread: The title of the Chuck Palahniuk book I will be analyzing contains a redundancy and a statement of the obvious.
 Or a statement that would be obvious to even a slightly educated person.
 The book would have been better titled Slap Something Together: Stories No Thinking Person Should Ever Read.

 2.)
 “My old man, he makes everything into a Big Joke” .